open-telemetry/opentelemetry-specification/specification/metrics/api.md

 some examples:

 * Return a list (or tuple, generator, enumerator, etc.) of `Measurement`s.
-* Use an observer argument to allow individual `Measurement`s to be reported.
+* Use an observer result argument to allow individual `Measurement`s to be reported.

 User code is recommended not to provide more than one `Measurement` with the same `attributes` in a single callback.
 If it happens, the